Drivers in fatal crash identified

 Shawn Feehan, 23, BG, was driving the Ford and was taken to Toledo Hospital with suspected minor injury.

-His two passengers, Samantha Crist, 25, and Lilliana Feehan, 3, both of Bowling Green, also were taken to Toledo Hospital with suspected minor injuries.
+His two passengers, Samantha Crist, 25, and a three-year-old girl, both of Bowling Green, also were taken to Toledo Hospital with suspected minor injuries.

 Air bags in all three vehicles deployed and Neocles Leontis and Shawn Feehan were extricated by mechanical means.